drizzoai-afk/matriosha/README.md

 - **Token efficient**: expose the agent or AI application only to the data it actually needs, reducing unnecessary context, token use, and data treatment.
 - **Secure**: run zero-knowledge local memory by default, while enabling optional managed key custody for convenient and safe access from anywhere.

+## Who it is for

+Matriosha is designed for:

+- AI developers building long-memory agents
+- local-first and privacy-focused workflows
+- CI and operational automation
+- multi-agent orchestration systems
+- teams that need auditable AI context handling

 ## Quickstart: local encrypted memory

 Matriosha starts local.
 No account is required, and your encrypted memory stays on your machine.